 Additionally, one of the dilemmas we are faced with nowadays which makes the issue of timing in romantic relationships even more challenging is relational pressure.
 This adds to our problem of timing within relationships.
 Society pressures us, BIG time.
 To hurry, hurry, hurry and find "the one" because then you'll be "complete" and then you'll be "secure" and "happy" and "finally settled" and basically all good.
 Then all of your friends, and your parents, can give a collective sigh of relief.
 You will finally then have check off all the little boxes of our "one-size-fits-all" society expectation checklist, which includes finding a partner and marrying.
 Kids are the only requirement left.
 This external rushing and pressure often results in people settling down too quickly with the wrong person.
 Another complication added to the topic of timing.

 It seems that while we love, we aren't well versed in making good relational choices.
-And though some of who we end up with has to do with ones own personality, the two peoples compatibility (to a relative degree), and ones changing life goals and desires, a significant part of who we end up with is related to not love, but timing.
+That many relationships are chosen out of fear, lack of patience, staying with someone out of shared history, possibly laziness and anxiety in imagining starting over.
+And the second main point being that, though some reasoning towards who we end up with has to do with ones own personality, the two peoples compatibility (to a relative degree), and ones changing life goals and desires, a significant part of who we end up with is additionally related not just to love, but timing.